Today, I’m going to help you find the best propane smoker on the market today, to suit your own particular needs and budget.

 The double door system allows for fire and water tending while allowing the meat to stay enveloped in smoke on a windy day.

-- Smoked a 20lb top sirloin round and an 18 lb pork loin.
+- You can smoke a 20 lb top sirloin round and an 18 lb pork loin.
 It has plenty of room for a lot of meat.

 - Top vent pot warming rack